Ryan Schiavo: When Evil Is Called Good, and Good Evil

 Genesis 1:27 (NKJV)

-The believer’s task, he insists, is to be salt and light — to speak the truth in love, with genuine compassion for people who are confused or hurting, yet without compromising what God has said.
-He shares from his own life: ministering on the streets to those wrestling with these questions, and even being arrested and held in a London jail cell for ten hours for preaching openly that homosexuality is sin.
-Through it all, he refuses to be silenced, echoing a line he loves from the German pastor Dietrich Bonhoeffer: “Silence in the face of evil is itself evil.”
+The believer’s task is to be salt and light — to speak the truth in love, with genuine compassion for people who are confused or hurting, yet without compromising what God has said.
+That has meant ministering on the streets to those wrestling with these very questions — and, in Ryan’s own experience, being arrested and held in a London jail cell for ten hours for preaching openly that homosexuality is sin.
+Yet the call remains the same: refuse to be silenced.
+As the German pastor Dietrich Bonhoeffer put it, “Silence in the face of evil is itself evil.”

 Justice, and a righteous Judge

-Ryan widens the lens to justice and lawlessness, turning to the psalm that charges those in authority to judge rightly:
+The same call reaches into the matter of justice and lawlessness.
+The psalm charges those in authority to judge rightly:

 Defend the poor and fatherless; do justice to the afflicted and needy.
 Deliver the poor and needy; free them from the hand of the wicked.